 Participants also considered SIEM to be the most effective method for detecting unauthorised access, insider attacks and advanced persistent threats.
 The top five countries most interested in topics around SIEM for security in decreasing priority are; United States, Canada, The UK, Australia & Germany.

-In Google Trends the worldwide popularity for security SIEM has recently reached an all time high in popularity (as of October 2020).
+In Google Trends the worldwide popularity for security SIEM has recently reached an all time high in popularity (October 2020).
 The most popular use case of SIEM (68%) was to monitor and correlate events across distributed systems, services & applications.
 This feature can also be undertaken by using a centralised log management system, such as the platform provided by Logit.io

 If you're looking for a powerful cloud based SIEM tool then look no further than Logit.io.